nextcloud/recognize/README.md

 > Image recognition for Nextcloud

-This app goes through your photo collection and adds useful tags automatically categorizing your photos.
+This app goes through your photo collection and adds fitting tags, automatically categorizing your photos.

 ## Install